w3c/wai-media-guide/description.md

 ### Tips for Writing Descriptions {#writing}
 {:.no_toc}

 * Describe the visual elements that are important to understand what the video is communicating.
+You don't need to describe every detail or things that are apparent from the audio.
 * Describe objectively, without interpretation, censorship, or comment.
 * Write description in present tense, active voice, and in third-person narrative style.